Camera Perspective Simulator

 Meet Massive Mike.

-Massive Mike has a problem.
-Although he looks cheerful looking into the camera here, he is actually stressed out by his perfectionism regarding camera setups.
-He is a conscientious fellow who meticulously watches his framing.
-As is proper, he wants his eyes roughly on the upper rule-of-thirds line (I'm not saying this is mandatory in every situation, but it's a solid standard for talking head videos, so let's stick with it).
+This is Massive Mike.
+Mike has a problem.
+He is a conscientious fellow who meticulously watches his framing when he films.
+As is proper, he wants his eyes roughly on the upper rule-of-thirds line (I'm not saying this is the only way, but it's a solid standard for talking head videos, so let's roll with it).

-However, he doesn't want to spend ages experimenting with his camera and tripod until he finally finds the suitable position for his focal length.
-No. Massive Mike doesn't have time for that.
-He spends too much time at the gym and thus has zero time left to deal with this nonsense.
+However, Mike doesn't want to spend ages experimenting with his camera and tripod until he finally finds the suitable position for his focal length.
+No. Massive Mike can’t be bothered with that.
+He spends too much time at the gym and thus has zero capacity to deal with this nonsense.
 But don't worry, Mike.
 We got this.

 The Science of Framing

 While Mike is lifting, let's look at the geometry.
-There are generally two ways to frame a person:
+There are generally two ways I'd like to frame a person:

 You set the camera exactly horizontal.